 Self-Employment services (including supported self-employment)

-Post-Acute Brain Injury services
+Employment Supports for Brain Injury services

 Vehicle modifications

 Intensive Work Preparation and Life Skills Training

 When purchasing an outcome-based contracted training service, such as Vocational Adjustment Training, the service is purchased no more than one time.
 When there is a significant change in circumstances that may justify an additional purchase of the same service, approval and completion of VR3472, Contracted Service Modification Request, is required.
 Refer to D-210-4: Completing VR3472, Contracted Service Modification Request for more information.